pspegel/falcor-playground/README.md

 2. Build the API server with `npm build`.

    - Webpack will use Babel to transpile the API code to JavaScript understandable by Node.
-   - Webpack will run in development mode.
-Since the project doesn't have environment specific configurations yet, this will not have much affect.
+   - Webpack will run in development mode which with this configuration means that HMR is enabled.

 3. Run the API server with `npm start`.

-   - As of this moment you will have to restart the server manually after making code changes.
+   - When the server starts webpack will build the client in memory.
+   - When a change is made to the client, the module will get replaced live in the browser.

 ## Type checking